England Football Online

 England: J.Shepherd, A.Clarkson, T.Spencer, S.Powellᶜ, J.Bowtell, B.Bason, B.Odeje, R.Morton, K.Ayres, M.Wardrop, G.Jones. (used: A.Cameron). (unused: J.Gordon, A.Cahill).

-Northern Ireland's first visit to Wembley coincided with England's earliest-ever start to a season, sadly reflected in the stadium's lowest-ever attendance for a schoolboy international.
+Northern Ireland's first visit to Wembley coincided with another early start to the season, sadly reflected in the stadium's lowest-ever attendance for a schoolboy international.
 The match was also marked by the debut of England's first black schoolboy international, Nigerian-born Benjy Odeje, and England also had a new team manager in Jim Morrow.
 Brian Bason became the first player to make ten England schoolboy appearances.

 Victory Shield